MathMaster-Teaching-Support-Platform/math_master_teaching_support_platfrom_be/README.md

 ## Overview

-MathMaster Teaching Support Platform Backend is a sophisticated, microservices-ready backend infrastructure designed to support educators and students with advanced mathematics tutoring, assessment, and learning analytics capabilities.
+MathMaster Teaching Support Platform Backend is a sophisticated, monolithic backend infrastructure designed to support educators and students with advanced mathematics tutoring, assessment, and learning analytics capabilities.
 Built with enterprise-grade standards for security, performance, and reliability.

 **Version:** 1.0.0
 **Last Updated:** 2026-01-07